Aeonss/StitchTool/README.md

 <li> Select the image you want the watermark to be on. </li>
 <li> Select the watermark image. </li>
 <li> Input the number of times you want the watermark to appear. </li>
+<li> Input the watermark width percentage compared to the main image. </li>
 </ol>

 ## ✅ &nbsp; Additional Information